brimdata/super/book/src/dev/libraries/python.md

 client.create_pool('TestPool')

 # Load some SUP records from a string.
 A file-like object also works.
-# Data format is detected automatically.
+# Most data formats are detected automatically.
 client.load('TestPool', '{s:"hello"} {s:"world"}')

 # Begin executing a SuperDB query for all values in TestPool.